felipemaiapolo/detectshift/README.md

 If you take a look at *DetectShift* [demonstrations](#0), you will realize that following some steps to use *DetectShift* are needed.
 The steps are:

 1. Loading *DetectShift*;
-2. Preparing data with `prep_data' function;
+2. Preparing data with `prep_data` function;
-3. Instantiating and training models to estimate KL divergence using `KL' class;
+3. Instantiating and training models to estimate KL divergence using `KL` class;
-4. Instantiating and training models to estimate the conditional distirbution of $Y|X$ using `cdist' module (in case of testing for concept shift of type 2;
+4. Instantiating and training models to estimate the conditional distirbution of $Y|X$ using `cdist` module (in case of testing for concept shift of type 2;
 5. Testing different types of shift using the `tests' module.